 Saravanan notes that suppliers in Malaysia are already demonstrating leadership and vision, bringing innovative products and services to market.
 Tenaga Nasional Berhad (TNB)’s rollout of smart meters nationwide for example is a prerequisite for households to transition to net-zero, empowering them with greater visibility and control over their own carbon footprints.

 Moving forward, the decentralisation of power generation will be critical for Malaysia to move toward self-sustainability.
-This paradigm shift favors the emergence of new electricity market designs based on peer-to-peer (P2P) structures, where proactive consumers or prosumers can trade their energy produced from renewable sources directly on the grid.
+This paradigm shift favours the emergence of new electricity market designs based on peer-to-peer (P2P) structures, where proactive consumers or prosumers can trade their energy produced from renewable sources directly on the grid.

 “Ultimately, energy is now personal for consumers,” remarked Saravanan.
 Disruption and price changes might have shaken consumer confidence, but it has also accelerated their interest and engagement in sustainability.
 Saravanan believes investing in the capabilities that will help consumers move forward on their energy journey is a no-regret action.